-Bring your class to Maine Discovery Museum and explore three floors of interactive exhibits.
-Enjoy this fun, self-guided and hands-on experience with your students.
+Bring your class to the Maine Discovery Museum and explore three floors of interactive exhibits.
+Enjoy this fun, self-guided, hands-on experience with your students.
 Book a program with your field trip for extra discoveries.

 All programs align with Common Core and NSSE standards.
 If you are interested in a custom program to fit your curriculum, don’t hesitate to contact us!

 Enhance your group’s visit to Maine Discovery Museum or let us bring discovery to you with one of our STEAM-based learning adventures.
-Our programs provide many opportunities for you to reinforce your curriculum in fun and rewarding ways.
+Our programs provide many opportunities for you to reinforce your curriculum in a fun, rewarding way.

-Bubble Gum Science Grades 1-8 Children will explore edible polymer science, fundamental chemical principles, phases and states of matter with a series of increasingly complex experiments.
+Children will explore edible polymer science, fundamental chemical principles, phases, and states of matter with a series of increasingly complex experiments.
 The fascinating science of polymers and funny history of chewing gum come to life while children make their own batch of bubble gum.

 Students will explore different biomes and habitats and how animals are adapted to survive in their niche.
 Then students will study different insects and observe live insects.
 Each student will build a mini habitat for a pet cricket (or Bess bug or darkling beetle) to take home.